akshaynavale20/GoGet/README.md

 ![logo](/images/goget_logo.png)

-> GoGet : A Extention for go devolopers to make life easy, auto download and auto sync the repos
+> GoGet : A Extention for auto download and auto sync the repos

 ## Features